MatthewDHarrison/WebProgramming/notes/class_outlines.md

   - The Cyber Security Education problem
   - "our CEO Tony’s greatest dissatisfaction many engineering new grads, as is not just the lack of preparation, but the seeming disinterest to chase down that very understanding."
 * What's the point --of everything? https://github.com/alex/what-happens-when

-* Semester Group Project: For each semester group project team on Thursday, prepare a short technical lightning talk (3 - 5 minutes) to the class on something that your team has learned in the semester group project.
+* Semester Group Project: For each semester group project team on Tuesday, prepare a short technical lightning talk (3 - 5 minutes) to the class on something that your team has learned in the semester group project.
 This could be anything: the Facebook API, MySQL, Angular, etc.  The points of a lighting talk:
   1. To demonstrate growth and application of material
   2. To teach something new to the class.
 We can't teach everything in this course.
   3. To share ideas